chuckcscccl/rustlr/chapter4.md

    -------------------

-### Moving Towards EBNF: Automatically Adding New Rules with *, + and ?
+### Automatically Adding New Rules with *, + and ?

 A relatively new feature of rustlr (since verion 0.2.9) allows the use of regular-expression style symbols *, + and ? to automatically generate new production rules.
 However, these symbols cannot be used unrestrictedly to form arbitrary regular expressions.
 They cannot be nested.
 They are also guaranteed to only fully work in the -auto mode.

 Another way to achieve the same effects as the above (to derive a vector for symbol ExprList) is to use the following alternative grammar declarations: